What do Born Again Christians believe?

 It’s Relationship Not Religion

-Early in His ministry on earth, Jesus is approached by a man named Nicodemus.
+Jesus is approached by a man named Nicodemus early in His ministry.
 He is a Pharisee and a member of the Sanhedrin.
 This means that he was an extremely impressive guy according to the culture of the time.
 The Sanhedrin was the ruling body of the Jewish nation at the time.
 They were under Roman rule governmentally, but the Sanhedrin was viewed as the proper heads of the Nation by the Jews.
 They were part spiritual head and part political leader.
 It indicates that Nicodemus was likely wealthy as well.

 Pharisee has a bad association with the Christian culture, but this was not the case before Jesus.
 They were a group that strived to live as purely “holy and righteous” as they possibly could at the time.
 They sought to not only understand the Law of Moses and its requirements but also to keep it down to the most minute detail.
-They tithed to the temple from the spices that they grew in the gardens.
-If they had 10 tiny little seeds grow, they sorted them and gave one.
-They also made up elaborate regulations to go along with the Law to feel like they were really keeping it.
-They also despised anyone who did not follow their ways and keep the Law as they saw it.
-Jesus sees through all this and compares them with whitewashed tombs – shiny and clean on the outside but filled with death and decay.
+Jesus sees through all their works to their hearts.
+He compares them with whitewashed tombs – shiny and clean on the outside but filled with death and decay.
 But most people of the time did not see their hypocrisy.
 They just saw the super religious, seriously pious men who made a great show of their devotion to God.
-The perception was if anyone was good with God it was the Pharisees.

 Jesus comes into the picture preaching a message that was contrary to Israel’s expectation.
 Salvation was all about faith.
 A life with God was all about love, joy, and faith rather than keeping rules and outward acts.
 God loved the world and sent His Son into the world to save it because man could never keep the Law despite their efforts.
 Anyone believing they were keeping the Law simply does not understand it.
 The whole world was loved by God and His followers were expected to be humble lights and salt to the dark world.
 It is a dramatic contrast to the pained arrogant obedience of the Pharisees but Nicodemus understands a crucially important point – it is true.
 So Nicodemus comes to Jesus wanting to learn more.
 He knows Jesus has the answer to eternal life so he humbles himself and brings himself, the powerful respected Pharisee to the humble carpenter asking for help.
 It is an amazing encounter.